Hexagon/pup/README.md

 ## Library usage

-Pup can also be build in in your application.
+Pup can also be built in in your application.
 Just import pup from your favorite cdn, we prefer [deno.land/x/pup](https://deno.land/x/pup), and set up your main script like this.

 ```ts
 import { GlobalLoggerConfiguration, ProcessConfiguration, Pup } from "https://deno.land/x/pup/pup.ts"